Search

 She set the conference all-time record with 218 runs scored and ranked among the top 10 all-time ASUN leaders in hits, doubles, home runs and RBI.
 She slugged 23 home runs as a senior en route her fourth straight first team ASUN all-conference selection, and she helped USC Upstate reach the NCAA Tournament in 2013, 2014, and 2015.

-Following her career with the Spartans, Robinson was drafted 23rd overall by Akron in the 2015 National Pro Fastpitch draft.
+Following her career with the Spartans, Cousins was drafted 23rd overall by Akron in the 2015 National Pro Fastpitch draft.
 She played three seasons for the Racers, earning all-NPF team honors in 2017.
 She ranked among the league leaders in runs, hits, home runs, RBI, batting average, slugging percentage, on-base percentage and stolen bases that season while helping Akron reach the NPF Championship series.

-In addition to playing professionally, Robinson served as an assistant coach for North Greenville University from 2015-18.
+In addition to playing professionally, Cousins served as an assistant coach for North Greenville University from 2015-18.
 She assisted with all facets of the softball program, including recruiting, scheduling, budgeting, team travel, academics, and on-field coaching.
 She helped guide the Crusaders to their first conference championship in school history in 2017.

-Robinson moved up to the Division I coaching ranks in 2018 when she served as an assistant coach at Furman University, again helping administer numerous areas of the Paladins’ softball program.
+Cousins moved up to the Division I coaching ranks in 2018 when she served as an assistant coach at Furman University, again helping administer numerous areas of the Paladins’ softball program.

-At DeLand High School, Robinson garnered a myriad of career accomplishments, including FHSAA 6A Offensive Player of the Year, Orlando Sentinel Central Florida Player of the Year, BrightHouse Networks Player of the Year, Daytona Beach News-Journal Athlete of the Year and a two-time Volusia County Player of the Year.
+At DeLand High School, Cousins garnered a myriad of career accomplishments, including FHSAA 6A Offensive Player of the Year, Orlando Sentinel Central Florida Player of the Year, BrightHouse Networks Player of the Year, Daytona Beach News-Journal Athlete of the Year and a two-time Volusia County Player of the Year.

 show more

-- Dylan MorenoWhat are others saying?
+- Sara UrbanoWhat are others saying?